lgastako/resume/README.md

 Co-founded and helped lead a team building a comparison shopping engine for local stores.
 Raised $5m in funding.
 Acquired by eBay for $75m.

+Created the Crawler Construction Kit (CCK), a dynamic web application enabling rapid addition of new store crawlers to the product catalog, significantly boosting content acquisition rate and scalability.

 **J.P.
 Evans, Inc. (Reston, VA)**<br>
 *Founder and President, 2001 - 2007*